 - (a) Market Approach.
 Prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities. - (b) Cost Approach.
 Amount that would be required to replace the service capacity of an asset (replacement cost). - (c) Income Approach.
-Techniques to convert expected future cash flows to a single present amount based on market expectations (including present value techniques, option-pricing and excess earnings models)
+Techniques to convert expected future cash flows to a single present amount based on market expectations (including present value techniques, option-pricing and excess earnings models).

 Our financial instruments include cash and cash equivalents, receivables, accounts payable, long-term debt and derivative instruments.
 The carrying amount of cash and cash equivalents, trade and other current receivables as well as accounts payable approximates fair value due to the short-term nature of these instruments.
 The fair value of our derivative instruments (Note 21) reflects our best estimate and is based upon exchange or over-the-counter quotations whenever they are available.
 Quoted valuations may not be available due to location differences or terms that extend beyond the period for which quotations are available.
 Where quotes are not available, we utilize other valuation techniques or models to estimate market values.
 The fair value of our interest rate swaps is calculated as the discounted cash flows of the difference between the rate fixed by the hedging instrument and the LIBOR forward curve over the remaining term of the hedging instrument.
 The fair value of our foreign currency exchange contracts is calculated as the discounted cash flows of the difference between the fixed payment specified by the hedging instrument and the expected cash inflow of the forecasted transaction using a foreign currency forward curve.
 These modeling techniques require us to make estimations of future prices, price correlation, volatility and liquidity based on market data.
-The following tables provide additional information relating to those financial instruments measured at fair value on a recurring basis (in thousands):
+As of December 31, 2020, there were no financial instruments measured at fair value on a recurring basis.
+The following table provides additional information relating to those financial instruments measured at fair value on a recurring basis as of December 31, 2019 (in thousands):